chendoy/chat-project-ISE182/README.md

 - [V] implementation of the logger - in progress, log.txt not created (chen) - Done

-- adding option to "go back" on each menu (like I did on "register") (sundy)
+- adding option to "go back" on each menu (like I did on "register") (sundy) - Done

 - [V] more elegant use of Chatroom instance (naor) - Done